 We invite you to organize for the 18th of May 2017 a fascinating activity related to plants attracting and interacting with the public.
 Our goal is to break the record of 1000 events you organized in 2013.
 May 18th 2017 will be the Fascination of Plants Day itself and most events will be organised for this day.
 In addition, where this is not suitable, events will be organised throughout the weeks of 3 - 31 May 2017.
 Just contact your National Coordinator or the EPSO Coordinator to discuss and get guidelines for using the Fascination of Plants Day.
 The Fascination of Plants Day corporate design can be downloaded for free at the “PR-toolbox” on this webpage to be used to prepare, hold and report on this day, see “Main Menu”.

 We invite many others to join in, ranging from schools to horticulture and anyone who feels to have a suited contribution to this initiative.
-Many plant science institutions, universities, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012 and 2013, with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
+Many plant science institutions, universities, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012, 2013 and 2015, with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
 Again, the media are invited to join in, and scientists, farmers, politicians and industrialists will discuss with them and present the latest state-of-the-art research and breakthroughs in the plant science world and explore all of the new potential applications plant science can offer.

 The Fascination of Plants Day will be backed up by a range of events in public spaces, theatres, cafes, central city squares and parks designed to get everyone thinking about plants.